 Choosing the right bluewater yacht for your needs requires a ton of research.
 With so many designs and features available, it can be overwhelming trying to narrow down your options.
 The process gets even more complicated when you begin to consider the personal opinions of other sailors.

 So how do you know where to start?
 Every person’s definition of comfortability will vary when it comes to onboard living.
 What suits a family of four won’t necessarily suit a couple or a single-handed sailor.
+Your budget, style, and needs are all unique to you and your situation, so it’s essential to know just what to look for when buying a new or used vessel.

 To start you off in the right direction, we put together a list of our top choices for bluewater cruising yachts under $100,000.